tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

     **Answer:** The streamz library combined with hvplot allows streaming data visualizations for the dashboard, thereby mitigating the need to re-build the dashboard each time.

-* Ask if there are any volunteers who would like to add anything that has not been previously stated.
+* Ask if any volunteers would like to add anything that has not been previously stated.

 Then, get students reflecting on what they've learned so far:

 * Ask students how might they apply what they've learned so far in Unit 15.
-Will they go on to manage their own investments through automation?
+Will they go on to manage their investments through automation?

 * Ask students how they now feel regarding algorithmic trading (comfortable or uncomfortable?).